MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/ccb-files/ccb-files.md

 To create a new guide, drag it out from the bottom or left side ruler.
 To move it, hold down the command key while dragging it.
 You can remove a guide by dragging it out of the visible area.

-Sticky notes are created by choosing *Add Sticky Note* from the *View* menu.
+Sticky notes are created by choosing *Add Sticky Note* from the *Document* menu.
 Edit or remove the sticky note by double clicking it.

 ## Moving Nodes